robin-qu/Movie-Recommender/README.md

 ## Project structure:

-Movie-Recommender: Contains python code that implement various algorithms to recommend movie.
+Movie-Recommender directory: Contains python code that implement various algorithms to recommend movie.

 SQL directory: Contains SQL statements that extract, aggregate and merge the data and the output tables.